Behodler/limbo/documentation/MonetaryPolicy.md

 I_L = \frac{Δ_A}{S_L} \tag {4}
 $$

 to determine the value of SCX required to be staked in Limbo.
 If we know the prevailing yield in DeFi, we can then, through governance, set the Flan-per-second ( $Δ$ ) required to achieve enough staking of SCX that all of the freely floating Flan is used up.
-In anticipation of new Flan creating from this reward, we may wish to raise $Δ_A$ to compensate.
+In anticipation of new Flan minted from this reward, we may wish to raise $Δ_A$ to compensate.

-It would appear that if we raise $Δ_A$, we'll have more freely floating Flan and so will have to raise $Δ_A$ further but recall that the underscore _A represents the entire year's worth of Flan minting and so implicit in this equation is expectation formation by stakers.
+It would appear that if we raise $Δ_A$, we'll have more freely floating Flan and so will have to raise $Δ_A$ further in a runaway cycle of inflation but recall that the underscore _A represents the entire year's worth of Flan minting and so implicit in this equation is expectation formation by stakers.
 In other words, APY hunting.
 For instance, if we offer 100% APY on Flan, we do not instantly double the quantity of Flan staked.
 Instead, if the supply of Flan staked is X then X is removed from circulation.
 After day 1, the Flan supply has only increased by 0.0027X but this assumes the reward is immediately claimed.
-The net effect at worse is therefore a decrease in the Flan supply of 0.997X.
+The net effect at worse is therefore a <span style="font-weight: bold; font-style:italic">decrease</span> in the Flan supply of 0.997X.
 This temporary deflation of Flan allows us to effect SCX burning which leads to a permanent deflation of SCX, drawing more liquidity into Behodler.
 This spills over into Flan through the Reference Pair and future Crossovers.
 This is how the system is kept sustainable.
 In the absence of liquidity boosting mechanisms such as Crossover events, Flan would eventually hyperinflate.
 At some point, it may be that the effect of PyroFlan and very deeply liquid pools of Flan, it will become sustainable to not require Limbo Crossovers but this is not the case during the bootstrapping phase.

 ### Policy recommendations
 The policy instrument for Limbo is Flan-per-second (fps) rewards on each pool.
-Calculating the optimal fps on threshold pools is fairly trivial since we have a target of ABV and simply have to offer a reward that exceeds the gas costs of staking sufficiently.
+Calculating the optimal fps on threshold pools is fairly trivial since we have a target of AVB and simply have to offer a reward that exceeds the gas costs of staking sufficiently.

 Crossover pools should contain as many SCX paired pools as possible.
 For every new project listed through Limbo, the requirement for an SCX pool should be mandatory.
 This can be enforced when the market for Fate (LimboDAO voting points) is established formally.
 Until then, the community is strongly encouraged to enforce this as a norm.
 Of course, Behodler's ability to offer routerless, single sided exchange of LP tokens into base tokens is an attractive selling point and so the project token should also be pooled with Eth and popular stable coins.
 This of course indirectly adds to the liquidity available to SCX since the project token can act as a hop between liquid tokens and SCX.